 Hospital grade pumps are expensive so are usually hired, rather than purchased.
-In the UK there are two companies who provide pump hire services:
+In the UK there are three companies who provide pump hire services:

 Some Children’s Centres loan out breast pumps for free.
 This happens in my local area.
 However, the pumps which are loaned out in my area are ‘personal use’ double pumps, not hospital grade.
 They are also loaned out with just one collection set meaning they can only be used to pump one breast at a time.
 Parents are sometimes placed on a waiting list.
 So, they are not suitable in the situations previously described.
 It is important to check that what you are being offered is right for the purpose you intend to use it.

 Personal use electric pumps come in double and single options.
 All double personal use pumps can be used as a single pump.
 However, most single electric pumps cannot be converted to double.
 Double personal use pumps are good for maintaining supply, returning to work or for boosting supply if for any reason it has dipped.
 Many mums will switch to a personal use pump, after the first month or so, when they have established a good supply with a hospital grade pump, if they are in a situation where ongoing frequent expressing is needed.